teamkeel/keel/README.md

 🧐 Observability
 🚀 Git-based deployments

-Keel is currently in beta, so if this is what you're looking for, you should [join the Waitlist](https://keel.so/#waitlist).
+Keel is currently in private beta, [join the waiting list](https://keel.so/) for access to the platform.
+In the meantime you can run your Keel projects locally without an account using the CLI

 ## Getting started